j1bulbul/Spotify-Music-Insights-and-Playlist-Builder/README.md

 # Spotify Data Analysis & Playlist Recommender

-A deep dive into my Spotify listening history through data visualisations, alongside the development of a playlist recommender utilising these insights as well as correlations between audio features and tracks/artists.
+A personal project where I have utilised the Spotify API to deep dive into my Spotify listening history through data visualisations, alongside the development of a playlist recommender that utilise insights I found including correlations between audio features and tracks/artists.

 Ideal for anyone curious about their musical journey or looking to discover new tracks based on their own tastes.